 Personally, I do think that if you say the German word “Kitsch“, it sounds very much like what it is!
 It describes a design that we perceive as being bad taste.
 Also, it does not matter if the bad taste refers to clothes, furniture or behavior.
 The German noun “Kitsch” has a male gender and it is only available in the singular.
 The appropriate German adjective is “kitschig”.

 One man’s pain is another man’s pleasure, and this is exactly what the German word “Schadenfreude” stands for in both languages.
 Literally, it means “happiness about harm” ;).
 Not surprisingly, it refers to the mischievous joy over the misfortune of another person.
 The word “Schadenfreude” is used with the article “die”.
 Take care, you cannot use “Schadenfreude” with the indefinite article since you will always refer to something specific if you use this word.
 The adjective that bases on this noun is “schadenfroh”.

-- Kindergarten – “der Kindergarten” is a pre-school which was invented in the 18th century as in some families both parents started to work and therefore needed a place for their kids to stay.
-Today in Germany, kids normally go to a “Kindergarten” from the age of three until they are six or seven.
+Last but not least, almost everybody knows the word “kindergarten” in English.
+Guess what!
+It is also loaned from German.
+The literal meaning of “der Kindergarten” is the “garden for children”.
+It is a pre-school which was invented in the 18th century as in some families both parents started to work.
+Therefore, they needed a place for their kids to stay during this time.
+Today, in Germany, kids normally go to a “Kindergarten” from the age of three until they are six or seven.

 I hope that you enjoyed getting to know these 5 German words which are widely used in English and that you will use them the next time when a suitable situation arises.